Rhoumi/faust2tidalcycles/README.md

 # faust2superdirt.py
+## faust2superdirt.py is a python program, created to help users of TidalCycles in the faust audio effect adding process.
-## faust2superdirt.py is conceived as an autonomous extension in order to be used after [faust2sc.py](https://github.com/madskjeldgaard/faust2sc.py)
+## faust2superdirt.py is conceived in adequacy with faust2sc.py [faust2sc.py](https://github.com/madskjeldgaard/faust2sc.py)
 Enabling automated writing on SuperDirt core-files and BootTidal.hs just after we make the installation of the Faust Extensions on SuperCollider.
+It's got two arguments, the path to the jsonfile created by the faust2sc.py compiler and the path to your BootTidal.hs

 # How to use

-## 1. Download
+## 1. The packagea

 ## 2. just run
 ### `python3 faust2superdirt.py 'PathtoyourJsonFile' 'PathtoyourBootTidal.hs'`